BRST and Related Superfield Approach to a Few Interesting Models of Point Particles and a Model of Bosonic String: A

 We end this section with the following remarks.
 First, the (anti-)BRST invariant CF-type restriction (i.e $s_{(a)b\, }[B + \bar B + i\, (\bar C \, \dot C - \dot {\bar C}\, C)] = 0$) is {\it universal} for the 1D diffeomorphism invariant systems that can always be derived from the coupled (but equivalent) Lagrangians.
 Second, the existence of the CF-type restriction is responsible for the absolute anticommutativity of the (anti-)BRST symmetry transformations [see, e.g. Eqs.
 (11) and (12)] .
 Third, the existence of the coupled (but equivalent) Lagrangians $L_{\bar b}$ and $L_{b}$ owe their origin to the CF-type restriction in a subtle way (because the EL-EoMs w.r.t.
 Nakanishi-Lautrup auxiliary variables produce it).
 Fourth, in Sec.
 6, we shall exploit the theoretical strength of the MBTSA to BRST formalism [8] to derive the CF-type restriction which is {\it true} for any 1D diffeomorphism invariant theory of physical interest.
 Finally, it can be checked (using the (anti-)BRST symmetry transformations [cf. Eq.
 (11)]) that the CF-type restriction is (anti-)BRST invariant.
-In other words, we note explicitly that $s_{(a)b}\, [B + \bar B + i\, (\bar C \, \dot C - \dot {\bar C}\, C)] = 0$ provided the validity of CF-type restriction is true.
-This observation demonstrates that the CF-type restriction is a {\it physical} constraint.
+Hence, it is a {\it physical} restriction on our {\it quantum} theory.